What is a Style Sheet and How it Can Benefit You

 - because who needs that stress 🙂

-If you’d like a free template for a style sheet, character grid, places and institutions grid, and word list, click on the picture below.
-It’ll take you to the main author resources page where you can request your complimentary template.
+If you’d like a free style pack that includes templates, click on the picture below.
+It’ll take you to the main author resources page where you can request your complimentary template

 - See example above.

-- Include character name, physical description, relationships, personality, flaws, and any other information important to the character.
+- Character name, physical description, relationships, personality, flaws, etc.

-- Include any unique words and spellings that are integral to the story and that are used multiple times.
-This should include any capitalizations or non-capitalizations you want associated with these words.
+- Include any unique words and spellings that are integral to the story.